 1 Building a happy thriving global company is not an easy occupation – What motivates you and are there any downsides?

 JT: Historically, Kline was basically a U.S.-centric company with 95% of our staff located in our headquarters.
 Our friendly and collegiate environment fostered strong and lasting ties among the staff and I believe these relationships in large part helped us to successfully transform into a truly global organization with several formerly U.S. based employees relocating to our worldwide locations.
+We had some brilliantly effective employee engagement strategies that meant that we were able to keep our best talent and even persuade them to move abroad to work for us.
+The benefits we give them are second to none.
 I committed myself to doing whatever I could to maintain the camaraderie and mutual respect we had always enjoyed here and to extend that corporate culture throughout all our geographies.
 And that means frequent international travel to meet with staff.
 Our ability to meld people of different cultures and backgrounds into the firm, and accept what they have to offer to improve what we do and who we are, has been particularly gratifying to me.
 The only downside is the time spent away from my family while travelling.

 2 People often say that competition has never been fiercer.
 Do you agree, and if yes, how do you account for Kline’s success in this context?